atyvaert/ML--predicting-hotel-prices/README.md

 In this section multiple models are fitted on our data.
 To do this in an efficient way, the training set is split
 into a train set and validation set, with 80% and 20% of the observations respectively.
 The new train set was used to train the model and the validation set was used to make predictions and to compute the RMSE of each model.
-Based on the RMSE the best performing model(s) of each category were selected and trained on the complete train set (train + validation).
+Based on the RMSE the best performing models(s) of each category were selected and trained on the complete train set (train + validation).
 Afterwards the test set was used to make predictions.

 Now an overview of the used models will be given, the models are subdivided into linear and non-linear